wdi-sf-march-2014/notes/living_in_the_command_line.md

 Bunyan, John:Saved by Grace
 ```

 Now try `ls` again.
-Do you see the `books` file?
+Do you see the `books.txt` file?
 Look at the contents with `cat`.
 Let's make another, smaller file, which will be our bookshelf.
 Describe the bookshelf, and just say the description to ourselves.

 	echo "The particle board of this bookshelf flexes under the weight of the books it holds, but it serves its purpose and does it cheaply."

 `echo` is a command that just echoes (outputs) what we give to it as arguments (same as operands).
-Now we want to put that line in a file called `bookshelf`.
+Now we want to put that line in a file called `bookshelf.txt`.

-	echo "The particle board of this bookshelf flexes under the weight of the books it holds, but it serves its purpose and does it cheaply." > bookshelf
+	echo "The particle board of this bookshelf flexes under the weight of the books it holds, but it serves its purpose and does it cheaply." > bookshelf.txt

 Using the closing angle bracket `>` in this way is called redirection.
 Every command that we run in the shell has an input, an output, an error output, and arguments/operands.
 We are saying:  "Run `echo` with this string as an operand, and take the output and put it in a new file called bookshelf."
 Try running `ls` again, and `cat` our new file.